loot/libloot/docs/api/sorting.rst

 Once loaded, a directed graph is created and the plugins are added to it in lexicographical order as vertices.
 Any metadata a plugin has in the masterlist and userlist are then merged into its vertex's data store.
+Plugin group dependencies are also resolved and added as additional load after plugins.

 Create plugin graph edges
 ==============================